Thunderstorms to affect more than 80 million along US East Coast

-Severe thunderstorms, with many packing high winds, will affect more than 80 million people in the eastern US into Monday night, meteorologists have warned.
+Severe thunderstorms, many with high winds, will affect more than 80 million people in the eastern US into Monday night, meteorologists have warned.

+The severe weather also forced the Federal Aviation Administration to briefly order ground stops at several airports, including in Washington, New York, Philadelphia and Atlanta, which is the busiest in the US.

+Washington is under a rare tornado watch until 9pm on Monday, which spurred an early closure of federal offices in the afternoon.

 The storms will pose a significant risk to lives and property and cause significant travel disruptions, AccuWeather reported.

-Stormy weather spawned tornadoes, triggered flash flooding and damaged property across the US at the weekend.
+Stormy weather spawned tornadoes, caused flash flooding and damaged property across the US at the weekend.

 There were more than 300 damaging storm reports from Colorado to Virginia, ABC News reported.